 Mini tummy tuck

 The mini tummy tuck only has one incision, which is made horizontally across the lower part of the abdomen, although it is often much shorter compared with the incision for a full tummy tuck.
-Through this decision, the surgeon is able to remove loose skin in the lower part of the abdomen.
+Through this decision, the surgeon can remove loose skin in the lower part of the abdomen.
 The belly button will remain in its existing position without being surgically altered.
 Mini tummy tucks are ideal for patients with skin laxity affecting only the lower part of the abdomen.
 Patients who have loose skin affecting the entire stomach will often require a full tummy tuck.

 RELATED: What does a mini tummy tuck involve?